BillJr99/Ursinus-CS376/_pages/Assignments/asmt-fat.md

 You will read the MSDOS FAT12 file system specification so that you can create programs that will be able to write the following **two** programs:

 1. List all the files on the disk image
-2. Extract the contents of those files to your local filesystem.
+2. (Extra Credit) Extract the contents of those files to your local filesystem.

 For example, assuming that the floppy image was named [samplefat.bin](../files/asmt-fat/samplefat.bin), we should be able to do the following: